jpgcode/higher-order-functions/README.md

 #Higher order functions
-A higher-order function is a function that does at least one of the following:
+A **higher-order** function is a function that does at least one of the following:

--Takes one or more functions as an input
+-Takes one or more functions as an input <br />

 -Outputs a function

-All other functions are first-order functions.
+All other functions are **first-order** functions.

 <p align="center">